compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

 you will need to  create an adjacency list for the VG graph.

-Once you have an adjacency list, you can pretty much forllo with the algorithm from the textbook.
+Once you have an adjacency list, you can pretty much use Dijkstra's algorithm straight out of a textbook.

 ## Extra features